Yes, but with some limitations.

 The SQL Server JDBC driver is available directly from Microsoft at their website.

-Currently the SQL Server 2005 JDBC Driver 1.2 is recommended (we've been using it during testing).
+Currently the SQL Server 2005 JDBC Driver 3.0 is recommended

 If you are offered a choice of download versions we suggest choosing the Unix rather than Windows version.
 (Because it easier to extract)